DATA SOVEREIGNTY

 • Absence of most basic data to sustain land and food claims

 Native knowledge is not a single form of knowing.
-It is characterized by myriad of ways to understand the world.
+It is characterized by a myriad of ways to understand the world.
 Knowledge is place-based and anchored in the land, which emphasizes the damage caused by external data collection methods.
-General patterns show that native knowledge is often hardly described in linear ways and tends to interconnect dimensions that are often ignored by mainstream western science models.
-Additionally, it is often narrated orally and in very visual terms.
-This makes visualizations a powerful tool to articulate native ways of knowing.
-In the example below, native wellbeing specialist Thosh Collins attempted to represent what “native wellbeing looks like”.
+General patterns show that Native knowledge is hardly described in linear ways and tends to interconnect dimensions that are often ignored by mainstream Western science models.
+Additionally, Indigenous knowledge is often narrated orally and in very visual terms.
+This makes visualizations a powerful tool to articulate Native ways of knowing.
+In the example below, Native wellbeing specialist Thosh Collins attempted to represent what “Native wellbeing looks like.”

 Figure 2: Visual model for Native Wellbeing (Thosh Collins, Indigenous Value-based healing, NativeWellness.org)

-Native ways of collecting Data
+Native Ways of Collecting Data

-“Information, data, and research about our peoples—collected about us, with us, or by us—belong to us and must be cared for by us.”
+Information, data, and research about our peoples—collected about us, with us, or by us—belong to us and must be cared for by us.”
 (US Indigenous Data Sovereignty Network)

 Developing Translation Models